What Does A Protracted Conflict in Ukraine Mean for the Region and the World? - KQED

 Guests:

-Michael Kimmage, Professor and history department chair, Catholic University of America - Author of "The Abandonment of the West: The History of an Idea in American Foreign Policy".
-He recently wrote a piece entitled "What If the War in Ukraine Doesn't End?"
+Michael Kimmage, professor and history department chair, Catholic University of America; author of "The Abandonment of the West: The History of an Idea in American Foreign Policy."